 (…we don’t think there ever were seal skin onesies, but it’s fun to imagine, so…)

-Our repair tech, Al, has been fixing drysuits for dirt bag paddlers since the days of seal skin onesies.
-Apart from not rolling around in the rose bushes with your drysuit on, here are a few more dos and don’ts from Al to keep your drysuit in tip top shape.
+Our repair tech, Albert, has been fixing drysuits for dirt bag paddlers since the days of seal skin onesies.
+Apart from not rolling around in the rose bushes with your drysuit on, here are a few more dos and don’ts from Albert to keep your drysuit in tip top shape.

 Wear & Care